MSc Teaching English to Speakers of Other Languages (TESOL)Find a programme

 Visit our programme catalogue for full details of the structure and unit content for our MSc in Teaching English to Speakers of Other Languages (TESOL).

-A good UK undergraduate honours degree (or international equivalent) in English Language, TESOL or applied linguistics, and be able to demonstrate part-time or full-time classroom teaching experience or other TESOL-industry relevant experience.
+A good UK undergraduate honours degree (or international equivalent) in English Language, TESOL or applied linguistics, and be able to demonstrate a minimum of six months' part-time or full-time classroom teaching experience or other TESOL-industry relevant experience.
 Examples of the types of roles we consider relevant are:

 - Language curriculum developer